ethereum/remix-ide/docs/ai.md

 /// write a function that returns an array with 3 elements from the function's parameters
 ```

-## Terminal Queries to AI
+## Terminal Queries using RemixAI

-### ChatGPT Query Example
-`gpt In Solidity what is the goal of modifiers?`

-### Solcoder Queries
+Before your question, either type `gpt` or `sol-gpt`.

+For example:

 `sol-gpt What is the goal of modifiers?`

 ## Compilers: Explain Error
-In the compiler error "cards" of both the Solidity compiler and the Vyper compiler there is a button to "Ask ChatGPT".
+In the compiler error "cards" of both the Solidity compiler and the Vyper compiler there is a button to "Ask RemixAI".

 ![](images/a-ai-solcomp1.png)